IntroPythonEarthsciCUBoulder/intro_py_earthsci_fall_semester2023/course_outline.md

 - Discovering variables in your notebook with %whos.
   - nbex: run %whos in a code cell; make a note to yourself that this is a notebook command not a Python function.
 (5)

+##### Post-class notes

+- Timing worked well (including last minute addition of stuff on strings), just missed very last slide
+- Didn't really need to use sticky notes, as the exercises were pretty brief
+- Should however have left time to show them how to download the notebook and turn it in on canvas

 #### Variables, part 2